RTI-Zone

 The USB serial connection is set to 115200 bauds (115200 8N1).

-The default PAN ID for the XBee is set to 0x4242.
-It can be changed and if the rotation controller is already connected to a shutter controller, it will send it the new PAN ID, reconfigure itself while the shutter controller does the same, then reconnect using the new PAN ID.
-This is usefull if you have more than one set of controllers close to each other (multiple domes).
-If you plan on having more than one set, I would recommend that you change the PAN ID even on the first one before setting the others (aka you only have one for now but plan on having more).
+The default SSID is set to RTIShutter.
+If the rotation controller is already connected to a shutter controller, when you change it, the new SSID will send to the shutter controller, reconfigure itself while the shutter controller does the same, then reconnect using the new SSID.
+This is useful if you have more than one set of controllers close to each other (multiple domes).
+If you plan on having more than one set, I would recommend that you change the SSID even on the first one before setting the others (aka you only have one for now but plan on having more).

-All settings are saved to an EEPROM on both controllers.
+All settings are saved to the ESP32 NVS on both controllers.

 Controllers Commands documentation : rti-dome-commands.pdf